Our purpose and strategy

 Ensure safe, reliable and responsible operations

-Progress in 2024
+Progress in 2025

-Priorities for 2025
+Priorities for 2026

-- Maintain strong, positive and influential relationships with our joint venture partners and suppliers.
+Maintain strong, positive and influential relationships with our joint venture partners and suppliers

 Strategy in action